Swagmiral/BT-Tone-Slapper/README.md

 The prebuilt portable application is available at `dist/BTToneSlapper.exe`.

-Custom sound packs are available at (Custom Sound Packs/)
+Custom sound packs are available at [Custom Sound Packs](Custom Sound Packs/)

 The OEM sounds in case you want to revert and the official links are down are available at `OEM Backups`.